guskar/Laboration-1/README.md

 string: A string representing the chord to fetch

 Throws:
-Error: Will be thrown if argument is not of type string/isn´t in CHORD_SCALE.
+Error Will be thrown if argument is not of type string/isn´t in CHORD_SCALE.

 ### Example